sizovs/PipelinR/README.md

 > **PipelinR** is a lightweight command processing pipeline ❍ ⇢ ❍ ⇢ ❍ for your awesome Java app.

-PipelinR has been battle-proven on production, as a service layer in some cool FinTech apps.
-PipelinR has helped teams switch from a giant service classes handling all use cases to small handlers following single responsibility principle.
-It's similar to a popular [MediatR](https://github.com/jbogard/MediatR) library for .NET.
+PipelinR has been battle-proven on production as a service layer for some cool FinTech apps.
+PipelinR has helped teams switch from giant service classes handling all use cases to small handlers, each following the single responsibility principle.
+It's similar to a popular [MediatR](https://github.com/jbogard/MediatR) .NET library.

-💡 Join [Effective Java Software Design](https://devchampions.com/training/java) course to learn more about building great Java enterprise applications.
+💡 Tested and works with plain Java, Spring, Jakarta EE, and Micronaut.

 ## Table of contents
 - [How to use](#how-to-use)